-Inclusion in regular classrooms is an expectation for students in the Kawartha Pine Ridge District School Board.
+Inclusion in regular classrooms is an expectation for students in KPR.
 To facilitate this, the following may occur:

-- entry plans created for students with high needs in collaboration with partners, including parent(s)/guardian(s), school staff, community agencies, and Board staff; - development, implementation, and review of an Individual Education Plan (IEP); - establishment of intensive supports, if required; - deliberate transition and exit planning in collaboration with all parties.
+- entry plans created for students with high needs in collaboration with partners, including parent(s)/guardian(s), school staff, community agencies, and Board staff, - development, implementation, and review of an individual education plan (IEP), - establishment of intensive support, if required, and - deliberate transition and exit planning in collaboration with all parties.

-What are the types of placement provided?
+What are the types of placements provided?